Geometric intersections of loops on surfaces: Intersections of loops on surfaces

 \begin{Proposition} Let $w', w''\in \{c_1, c^{-1}_1, \ldots, c_{2g}, c^{-1}_{2g}\}$.
 Then (1) $w'=w''$ if and only if $T(w')=T(w'')$, (2) $w'^{-1}=w''$ if and only if $-T(w')=T(w'')$. \end{Proposition}

-It is well known that the set of loop classes in $F_g$ are in one-to-one correspondence with the set of conjugacy classes in $\pi_1(F_g)$.
-For our purpose, we use a special kinds of loops, which are described as follows.
+It is well-known that the set of loop classes in $F_g$ is in one-to-one correspondence with the set of conjugacy classes in $\pi_1(F_g)$.
+For our purpose, we use a special kind loops if an element $\pi_1(F_g)$ is given, see bellow.